theprivateer/blog/content/slashes/colophon.md

 The site uses Tailwind v3 and the system monospace font.
 Code syntax highlighting is performed server-side using the [Shiki PHP](https://github.com/spatie/shiki-php) library.

-Domain is registered through GoDaddy (shudder), with DNS via Cloudflare.
+For now the domain is registered through GoDaddy, with DNS via Cloudflare.

 [^1]: I’m keen to move to a VPS-provider that uses ‘green’ energy from renewable resources.